jnyaanga/joynyaanga/content/project/rnaseq/index.md

 # Objective

 I plan to study the publicly available raw FASTQ files during this course.
-My goal is to successfully analyze these data through all steps of an RNAseq bioinformatics pipeline (the AndersenLab has such a pipeline).
+My goal is to successfully analyze these data through all steps of an RNAseq bioinformatics pipeline.
 I have considerable experience using R for data manipulation and statistical analysis but I have no experience handling sequencing data.
 Through this project I hope to gain a better understanding of how sequencing data can be processed and studied using command line and R. From this analysis, I expect to identify differentially expressed genes when comparing E. coli OP50 and HB101 diets.
 I expect many